apollo1130/Angular_Demo/Readme.md

 OK.
-Private work.
-How about the paypal or payoneer for payment?
+How about the Slack?
+My team leader doesn't like Discord because most of the users of Discord may be Pro Gamer.
-I can't receive your budget through Transferwise because of EU laws.
+I'll notice you after finishing the MileStone1.